 One of the biggest challenges in the case was that the man had been treating with a chiropractor for years prior to the accident for neck problems.
 The defense argued that his disc injury was not related to the accident, since he had received prior treatment for neck complaints, and refused to pay anything.
 The defense brought in its own radiologist, who testified in support of that argument.
 The defense attorneys also brought in an orthopedic surgeon to testify that the man was not hurt.
 Additionally, the defense argued that our client had pulled out in front of the other driver and was at fault for the accident.

 In preparation for the legal proceedings, Mike flew out to the West Coast to take depositions from our client’s doctors.
 He skillfully prepared all the documentation and evidence and presented it in court while supporting the client’s claims.
-Although the case was challenging, the outcome was a jury verdict of $167,462.18, and the jury found our client free of fault for the accident.
+Although the case was challenging, the outcome was a jury verdict just under $167,500 and the jury found our client free of fault for the accident.

 The client was extremely pleased with the outcome, which helped him pay off his bills for medical treatment and put money in his pocket.
 Mike was also pleased with the outcome and was happy to have helped.